-- What's happens if you adjust the image resolution after you correct and retouch the image? - Why not just leave an image at maximum resolution? - Somebody sends you a family photograph in email that takes a long time to download.
+- When dragging or pasting a layer between documents of different resolutions, why does the size of the layer appear to change? - What happens if you adjust the image resolution after you correct and retouch an image? - Why not just leave an image at maximum resolution? - Somebody sends you a family photograph in email that takes a long time to download.
 When you open the image in your browser, you can see only one small area of the picture so that you have to scroll to get an idea of the whole shot.
 What should the sender have done to avoid these annoyances? - What's so terrible about making the file as efficient as possible and then scaling it up to the size you want? - How do you increase resolution?
-Or can you?
+Or can you? - What does "screen resolution" mean in the age of 4K monitors and 300+ ppi smartphones?